 Since 1990, the Canada’s New Noah program has given young biologists in Canada the opportunity of a lifetime.
-Each year, Wildlife Preservation Canada selects a graduate student from dozens of applicants across Canada for the single, coveted position on the tropical island of Mauritius in the western Indian Ocean.
+Each year, Wildlife Preservation Canada selects a post-secondary graduate from dozens of applicants across Canada for the single, coveted position on the tropical island of Mauritius in the western Indian Ocean.

 The program fills an educational gap in this country, providing practical training and field experience in managing wildlife conservation projects and conserving endangered species.
 The program equips participants with the multi-disciplinary skills required to run their own species recovery programs.

 - To train young Canadian biologists in the techniques required to breed endangered species in controlled environments, reintroduce them into the wild and manage wild populations

 - To give young Canadian biologists practical field experience with in situ conservation projects that complement their academic training

 - To create a network of skilled Canadian conservation biologists who focus on endangered and threatened species

 - To increase public awareness in Canada about endangered species and the progress being made to save them from extinction

 What Participants Say